caspark/rust-game-of-life-exercises/README.md

     cargo build --release && time game-of-life bench mine

 Try to get your real time elapsed for a run as low as possible.

-# TODO

-* Put some sample RLE patterns into the repo, including the clock pattern